The Index Page

 Travel: Yet another private carve-out: stay home!
 Do nothing!
 (Well: how about at least slowing down some?)

-TV antenna: Perpetual reception problems here --for more than 2 years, and Oregon Public Broadcasting seems to be politely gas lighting me about it.
-(We refuse to get a cable subscription --and I'm getting use to the extra free time I've gained (like for to do these web pages).
+TV antenna: Perpetual reception problems here --and Oregon Public Broadcasting seemed to be politely gas lighting me about it.
+(We refuse to pay long green for a cable subscription.)

 The uniform keyboard piano: This, for both myself, and for the history of music, is a long story.
 Like several subjects on this list (DST, bladeless wind power, the 2-way book, the new abacus) the UKB is (at least nominally) politically/religiously neutral at the outset, so it might make a good study of our natural resistance to change.
 (To be clear, I think all change is inherently evil with heavy social costs --however much it might be needed, or even essential.)